Sharath15eUR/dineshprabhu/Networking_Training_Program/Module1and2.md

 1. When two devices are statically (manually) assigned the same IP
 2. When the same IP which is manually assigned is also there in the DHCP pool, so when a device boots and gets the same IP from the DHCP pool duplicate IP conflict occurs

-WHAT HAPPENS IN THOSE SITUATIONS?
-1. The devices might have network connectivity issues and the network traffic will get disturbed and the routers will disable one of the devices
+- The devices might have network connectivity issues and the network traffic will get disturbed and the routers will disable one of the devices
-2. In OS like Windows,Linux or MacOS, if there are duplicate IP detections, they pop an error stating “has detected an IP address conflict”.
+- In OS like Windows,Linux or MacOS, if there are duplicate IP detections, they pop an error stating “has detected an IP address conflict”.
-3. It also causes a ARP table instability.
+- It also causes a ARP table instability.
 Since ARP maps IP Addresses to MAC address, conflicting devices keep updating their MAC in the ARP table causing incorrect data routing.
 And thus this can lead to sending packets to a wrong device or dropped packets.

 Some ways to detect and prevent duplicate IP addresses are:
 1. Admins can check ARP tables to identify duplicate entries.